Make it easy to work with us

 How we’re doing

-We survey applicants and grantees through all our grant programs and use that feedback to continuously improve the applicant experience so we can do more of what’s working well and stop doing what’s not.
-For this indicator, we are focusing on our Community Innovation grant program because it is our biggest grant program.
-Our most recent applicant survey data suggests 72% of applicants find our process better than other foundations.
+We survey applicants and grantees, and use that feedback to continuously improve the applicant experience so we can do more of what’s working well and stop doing what’s not.
+For this indicator, we look across the three main programs we operate: Bush Fellowship, Community Innovation and Ecosystem grants.
+Our most recent applicant survey data suggests 66% of applicants find our processes better than other foundations.

 (We ask the question in terms of comparison to others because there aren’t industry benchmarks for us to use.
 We’ve found that just asking how it is to work with us, without any comparison, gets us mostly positive answers that might not really reflect how applicants feel — or give us much to act on.
 So, we’ve chosen this metric to compare our process to our peers even though it feels a bit awkward to us to ask it this way.)

-We are glad that people overall rate us positively compared to others but want to get better and better on this measure.
+We are glad that people applicants are having mostly positive experiences, but we want to get better and better on this measure.
 Recent improvements include creating a single inquiry line for any and all requests and questions — across all of our programs; simplifying the written application for Community Innovation grants; and providing mentors to support Bush Fellowship applicants in the process.

 What’s next